-The specific process to be followed by Year 11 and 12 students who are not present for an in-class assessment (including exams and tests) is:
+The specific process to be followed by all students who are not present for an in-class assessment (including exams and tests) is:

-- Complete the following form https://forms.office.com/r/zZPZn9H46T, in addition to informing the college that they are absent.
+- Complete the following form https://forms.office.com/r/95WcCJCS3x, in addition to informing the college that they are absent.
 This form will provide teachers with an outline of why a student was unable to complete the assessment on the due date.
-Students are required to complete this form within 5 calendar days of being absent. - Completion of this form does not constitute approval of absence.
-If the reason for absence is determined to be unacceptable by the Head of Secondary or Secondary Deputies, they will apply the assessment penalties accordingly. - Students may also be asked to provide further information at the discretion of the Head of Secondary or Secondary Deputies. - Students who do not complete this form within 5 calendar days of being absent will receive a mark of '0%' for the missed assessment.
+Parents/guardians are required to complete this form within 48 hours of an absence. - Completion of this form does not constitute approval of absence.
+If the reason for absence is determined to be unacceptable by the Head of Secondary or Secondary Deputies, they will apply the assessment penalties accordingly. - Parents/guardians may also be asked to provide further information at the discretion of the Head of Secondary or Secondary Deputies.

+• Students who do not have the form completed within 48 hours of being absent will receive a mark of '0%' for the missed assessment.